nonoh410/my_rpg/README.md

 # my_rpg
-warning This project is archived and is no longer maintained.
+!!
+This project is archived and is no longer maintained. !!

 MyRPG is the final graphic project of the first year at Epitech.
 The goal is to create a role playing video game.